torvalds/linux/Documentation/process/maintainer-pgp-guide.rst

 - `Yubikey 5`_: proprietary hardware and software, but cheaper than Nitrokey Pro and comes available in the USB-C form that is more useful with newer laptops.
-Offers additional security features such as FIDO U2F, among others, and now finally supports ECC keys (NISTP).
+Offers additional security features such as FIDO U2F, among others, and now finally supports NISTP and ED25519 ECC keys.

 `LWN has a good review`_ of some of the above models, as well as several others.
 Your choice will depend on cost, shipping availability in your